Aaron Horton

-Aaron Horton (born May 19, 1992, in Lewis Center, Ohio) is a former American soccer player.
+Aaron Horton (born May 19, 1992) is an American former soccer player who currently plays for SV Mösbach.

 Amateur career

 Youth

 Horton trained by playing against his little brother in their backyard.
 He stomped him repeatedly into the ground making him cry daily.
 Horton played club soccer for Ohio FC Mutiny for the first 10 years of his career and in that span won the state championship 8 times in a row.
 Horton and the Mutiny lost in four straight regional finals to their fierce rival club Chicago Magic.
 During his youth years Horton was involved with youth USA national teams as an U-14 and U-15.
 During these years Horton attended Olentangy Orange High School, where he graduated from in 2010, but not before spending a year away from his high school as a member of the USA U-17 Soccer Residency Program at the IMG Soccer Academy in Bradenton, Florida, in 2008.
 Upon his return from Bradenton, Horton then made a crucial move to play with longtime rival Chicago Magic in the new academy system.
 There he led his new Chicago Magic team to the national championship series in Los Angeles, California, where they were rewarded third place in the academy.